NSTA is the advocate for the private operators of the school bus industry. Check us out!

-Association and Industry Development Committee: The Association and Industry Development Committee is responsible for most association activities pertaining to the promotion and health of the Association as well as the promotion of the school bus contracting industry.
+Industry Development Committee: The Industry Development Committee is responsible for most association activities pertaining to the promotion and health of the Association as well as the promotion of the school bus contracting industry.
 The committee is chaired by Rob Nelson of Dousman Transport and vice-chaired by Dan Kobussen of Kobussen Buses, Ltd. There are 6 sub-committees you can join:

 - Membership Committee: The membership committee is focused on the growth and retention of the NSTA membership and developing new member benefits that will provide additional value to the association.
 This committee is chaired by John Benish of Cook-Illinois and works closely with NSTA staff.